Investor Relations

 Marie-Claire Dwek and Paul Campbell-White, as Executive Directors, are full-time employees of the company during the year.
 There are no minimum time commitments for the Non-Executive Directors who spend whatever time is required to fulfil their duties and responsibilities.

-Principle 6: Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities
+Principle 7: Maintain appropriate governance structures and ensure that individually and collectively the Directors have the necessary up-to-date experience, skills and capabilities

-The CEO works closely with the senior leadership teams of the subsidiary companies to keep abreast of market trends, economic trends, technological advances and customer expectations to remain agile and adjust to the changing times.
+The Chief Executive Officer works closely with the senior leadership teams of the subsidiary companies to keep abreast of market trends, economic trends, technological advances and customer expectations to remain agile and adjust to the changing times.
 She meets with customers and suppliers on a regular basis.
 She also regularly attends security exhibitions in the UK and worldwide as well as forums, corporate and networking events, and keeps the Board up to date with all developments.

-Principle 7: Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement
+Principle 8: Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

 The Chairman carried out an evaluation of the Board during the year and deemed that it was working satisfactorily, in particular: